digitalottomans/demo/pages/locations.md

 ---
-title: Locations
+title: Konumlar
-layout: locations
+layout: konumlar
 permalink: /locations.html
 # see theme.yml for options
 # a cloud visualization will be added below the content in this file
 ---

-## Browse Locations
+## Konumları keşfet